prabjot09/multiversioning-dynamic-load-balancing/README.md

 To run the script use this command from the root directory of this repository: `sh proportion.sh`.
 This script is meant to be run while the load balancer is running and is recieving some load to evaluate its effectiveness in balancing performance (minimizing response times) and service quality (maximizing requests run by heavy-weight version).

+The output of the script is in the terminal that it is run in, but it also produces a .csv file which can be plotted later to visualize the output.
+This file will be generated in the directory `/var/log/nginx/usage.csv` on the host that runs the load balancer.

 <a name="logic"/>

 # Project Logic
+This sections covers the theory behind the project, the modifications made to the default NGINX load balancing and the logic behind the decisions made.
 <a name="src-code"/>

 ## Source Code Modifications: